gregoryalary/n-map/readme.md

 # n-map

-`n-map` is a simple Javascript / Typescript library that map an array to several other arrays.
+`n-map` is a simple Javascript / Typescript library yo map an array to multiple other arrays.

 ## Install